sguox002/leetcode/leetcode-all.md

 you only have 3 options: parent, left or right child. and count the nodes.
 ->>

 <<-1535.
-Find he winner of an array game
+Find the winner of an array game
 a array of unique integer and k. compare the first two elements, leave the larger one and move the smaller to the end. game ends when an integer wins k consecutive times. do not need to move the end, but move the larger one to current position and count its winning times.
 ->>